masroof-maindak/.dotfiles/README.md

 > [!CAUTION]
 >
 > I have [configured](system/skip-username.conf) my TTY to automatically enter
 > my username in the virtual console when logging in.
-To prevent being
+To prevent the egregious
+> inconvenience of always failing your first login attempt (unless your username
-> soft-locked from your system, either modify the username in that file, or
+> is `maindak`), either modify the username in that file, or comment out the
-> comment out the relevant line from `bootstrap.sh`.
+> relevant line from `bootstrap.sh`.

 The only other instance of username hardcoding (exluding Git configs & readmes;
-at least as of the moment of writing) is for the [wgetrc](.config/wgetrc) that prevents home-cluttering.
+at least as of the moment of writing) is for the [wgetrc](.config/wgetrc) that prevents home-cluttering, but maybe run a `rg maindak` after cloning just to be safe.

 ### Update Remote